PTSD is me.

 Because after everything I have been through and the terrorizing thoughts that have gone through my mind, I’m still here.

 I have looked into the meaning behind PTSD and have found mostly articles written from a perspective that I haven’t really been able to relate to.

 I’m not a solider or a veteran.
 I’ve never been to a war zone.
-I don’t feel like I have any reason to have this diagnosis.

 I’ve never wanted to compare my situation and why I am the way I am to anyone else but the truth is that I do.
 I admit that comparison takes me over, all of the time.
 And I absolutely hate it.
 But I have been working hard on overcoming that, too.

 When it comes to PTSD, I found that there are several components when diagnosing someone.
 There are four categories total when it comes to symptoms.
 They are:

 According to the Mayo Clinic, in order to be diagnosed correctly you need to have at least one symptom that falls in line with every category.

 For me physiological reactions has been a tell tale sign.
 Especially when having even the smallest reminder of what hurt me before.
 Talk about panic attacks.
 And until about 5 years ago when my health triggered it all, they went overboard pushing me into the abyss of PTSD.

 Anxiety is something I’ve always known I had.
 My mom and sister, and like everyone else says in my family, they have it too.
 I never thought much into it, or at least I didn’t want to.
 Never even wanted to talk about it.